Other Youth Topics

 Understanding Child Trauma

 This infographic provides key statistics and information to help the public recognize the signs of child traumatic stress.
-This infographic can be downloaded as a whole or by the three key subject areas and is available in English and Spanish.
+The infographic can be downloaded as a whole or by the three key subject areas and is available in English and Spanish.

 Child Abuse and Neglect Resources

-This website shares resources, publications, and data sources on child abuse and neglect, including federal and non-federal resources for the public, interested community members, and practitioners.
+This website shares resources, publications, and data sources on child abuse and neglect, including federal and nonfederal resources for the public, interested community members, and practitioners.

 National Technical Assistance Center for the Education of Youth Who Are Neglected, Delinquent, or At-Risk (NDTAC)